Evergreen Hail Damage Roof Repair

 • ACV vs. RCV: Some policies pay Actual Cash Value (ACV)—depreciated value—while others pay Replacement Cost Value (RCV) for full repairs.
 Check your policy.

-Older roofs may be limited in replacement eligibility, and coverage for appearance-related issues may be not fully covered.
+Older roofs may be excluded from full replacement, and coverage for cosmetic-only damage may be limited.

-Many hail damage repairs are covered under homeowner insurance policies.
+Many hail damage repairs are eligible for coverage under homeowner insurance policies.
 The process typically involves a roof inspection, claim submission, insurance adjuster review, and scope approval.

-Because insurance evaluations depend on verifiable damage, thorough assessments and clear reporting are important.
-Understanding the difference between performance-related damage and cosmetic impact can impact how claims are handled.
+Because insurance evaluations are based on documented damage, thorough assessments and detailed documentation are important.
+Understanding the difference between performance-related damage and surface-level damage can impact how claims are processed.

-Property owners in Evergreen often benefit from having a full picture of their roof’s condition before contacting their insurance provider.
+Property owners in Evergreen often benefit from having a clear understanding of their roof’s condition before speaking with their insurance provider.

 Step-by-Step: How to File a Roof Hail Damage Claim